From movie theaters to opera houses, and concert halls to TV channels, there is a world of English-language entertainment in the UAE.

 TV and radio

 Expats can catch up on the latest news and politics with the leading English-language daily newspaper, Khaleej Times.
-And if you are too busy hitting the best beaches in the United Arab Emirates to watch your favorite sports you can always check Sport 360 for the latest online information and follow your team’s result.
+And if you are too busy hitting the best beaches in the United Arab Emirates to watch your favorite sports you can always check Sport 360 for the latest online information and follow your team’s results.